-Breast reconstruction is the complex process of restoring a natural, symmetrical appearance to the chest following a mastectomy or for women who lack breasts due to a congenital or developmental abnormality.
-While a reconstructed breast will never look and feel exactly like the breast that was removed, reconstructive surgeons strive to create a new breast and nipple that will resemble the woman’s natural breast as closely as possible.
-Dr. Swail uses his skill and experience to create a breast that comes as close as possible to the shape, size and position of natural breasts.
+Breast reconstruction is the complex process of restoring a natural, symmetrical appearance to the chest following a mastectomy.
+The procedure is also helpful for women who lack breasts due to a congenital or developmental abnormality.
+While a reconstructed breast will never look and feel exactly like the breast that was removed, reconstructive surgeons strive to create a new breast and nipple that resemble the woman’s natural breast as best as possible.
+Dr. Swail uses his skill and experience to create a breast that comes as close as possible to the shape, size, and position of natural breasts.

 Breast Reconstruction Procedure